Have questions? Speak to our expert Trek Advisors

 A 500 Year Old Culture Trek

+Har Ki Dun has been known for centuries, long before maps were drawn or trekking guides came into existence.
+There are well-documented accounts of explorers visiting the valley as early as the 1800s, witnessing ancient villages thriving in full swing.
 Yet we wanted to veer slightly off the beaten path.
 We wanted to show trekkers a side of the Har-Ki-Dun trek they rarely see.
-So we chose a route different from the regular trail, which includes terrific scenic beauty on the new route while retaining the ancient charm of the old route, at the heart of which still lies a journey towards the beautiful Swargarohini peaks.
+So we chose a route different from the regular trail, which includes terrific scenic beauty on the new route while retaining the ancient charm of the old route.

+Har Ki Dun has been known for centuries, long before maps were drawn or trekking guides came into existence.
+There are well-documented accounts of explorers visiting the valley as early as the 1800s, witnessing ancient villages thriving in full swing.
 Yet we wanted to veer slightly off the beaten path.
 We wanted to show trekkers a side of the Har-Ki-Dun trek they rarely see.
-So we chose a route different from the regular trail, which includes terrific scenic beauty on the new route while retaining the ancient charm of the old route, at the heart of which still lies a journey towards the beautiful Swargarohini peaks.
+So we chose a route different from the regular trail, which includes terrific scenic beauty on the new route while retaining the ancient charm of the old route.

 5 Reasons Why Indiahikes